HTMLephants/HTMLephants.github.io/README.md

 ### "A story map of Alexanders conquest from Grecce to India"

 ### "Normalized Burn Ratio severity map of Llano CR308 Fire"

+### "Some sort of webmap that employs planet basemaps and task specific"